 Sometimes tests may not be performed as part of the overall inspection because the vehicles configuration or onboard computer are preventing communication with the equipment at the Air Care Colorado facility.
 Vehicles also may be selected randomly for on-going program studies that are continually used by the State of Colorado for quality assurance purposes to evaluate overall program effectiveness.

 Please note that front-wheel and all-wheel drive vehicles with low-profile rim sizes 17-inches-or-larger in diameter or vehicles with wheel sizes larger than 34 inches must be tested on special dynamometers capable of testing vehicles with these unusual features.
-Please take your vehicle to either the Sheridan, Ken Caryl or Fort Collins stations for inspection.
-These are the only three stations in the program area equipped with specialized dynamometers that can test these vehicles.
+Please take your vehicle to the Sheridan, Boulder, Ken Caryl or Fort Collins stations for inspection.
+These are the only stations in the program area equipped with specialized dynamometers that can test these vehicles.

 A properly functioning gas cap is an essential part of the emissions control system of every vehicle.
 Missing or leaking gas caps will cause vehicles to fail the emissions inspection.
 A full retest is required if a vehicle fails an initial inspection for a missing or defective gas cap because the gas cap affects the overall emissions control capability.
 The vehicle must be inspected completely with the new gas cap in place in order to be properly evaluated.